Now

 rapidly approaching.
 It is time to rest, relax, and leisurely

-that work like magic.
+tips.
 Begin your next school year with a digital

 folder full of new ideas, worksheets, puzzles, and software